James-TYQ/SciKG/README.md

 ## 🔗 Evolution of KGs and SciKG Applications ([To Top👆🏻](#Awesome-Scientific-Knowledge-Graph))
 ![evolution](fig/evolution.png)
 The co-evolution of knowledge graph technologies and their scientific practices.
 The technological evolution of KGs (top) has continually enabled new paradigms in SciKG applications (bottom).
 This progression has moved from static cataloguing and manual integration to machine learning-driven inference, culminating in the current era of bidirectional synergy between LLMs and KGs.
-This synergy, leveraging tools such as RAG and AI agents, transforms SciKGs from static repositories into dynamic engines for generative scientific discovery. \textit{Abbr.}, SQL: Structured Query Language; RDF: Resource Description Framework; OWL: Web Ontology Language; SPARQL: SPARQL Protocol and RDF Query Language; GNN: graph neural network; KGE: knowledge graph embedding; RAG: retrieval-augmented generation.
+This synergy, leveraging tools such as RAG and AI agents, transforms SciKGs from static repositories into dynamic engines for generative scientific discovery.
+Abbr., SQL: Structured Query Language; RDF: Resource Description Framework; OWL: Web Ontology Language; SPARQL: SPARQL Protocol and RDF Query Language; GNN: graph neural network; KGE: knowledge graph embedding; RAG: retrieval-augmented generation.

 ## 🤝 SciKG–LLM Integration for Scientific Discovery ([To Top👆🏻](#Awesome-Scientific-Knowledge-Graph))
 ![kg_llm](fig/kg_llm.png)
-Synergistic integration of SciKGs and LLMs for knowledge-driven scientific discovery. (a) SciKGs serve as the foundational knowledge infrastructure by ensuring factual grounding and verification, defining reasonable scientific boundaries, and enabling unified representation of heterogeneous data. (b) LLMs act as dynamic semantic engines through five core functions: semantic interface for knowledge access, analytical reasoner for inference, generative engine for hypothesis design, constructor for knowledge curation, and orchestrator for workflow automation. (c) The SciKG--LLM integration empowers four key scientific discovery tasks: multi-source data interpretation, complex system mechanism analysis, system performance optimization, and innovative solution design.
+Synergistic integration of SciKGs and LLMs for knowledge-driven scientific discovery. (a) SciKGs serve as the foundational knowledge infrastructure by ensuring factual grounding and verification, defining reasonable scientific boundaries, and enabling unified representation of heterogeneous data. (b) LLMs act as dynamic semantic engines through five core functions: semantic interface for knowledge access, analytical reasoner for inference, generative engine for hypothesis design, constructor for knowledge curation, and orchestrator for workflow automation. (c) The SciKG-LLM integration empowers four key scientific discovery tasks: multi-source data interpretation, complex system mechanism analysis, system performance optimization, and innovative solution design.

 ## 🏗️ Construction and Maintenance of SciKGs ([To Top👆🏻](#Awesome-Scientific-Knowledge-Graph))
 ![construct](fig/construct.png)